wyne-ybanez/SneakrHead/README.md

 ### Media

-- Nike Store - Here is a link to [the store](https://www.nike.com/ie/)
+- Nike Store shoes - Here is a link to [Nike](https://www.nike.com/ie/)
+- FootAsylum product images from online store - [FootAsylum](https://www.footasylum.com/ie/)
 - An Unsplash sneaker image was used for the home page background image - Here is a link to [Unsplash](https://unsplash.com/)

 ### Code